The key to having phenomenal workouts is definitely not an overpriced and non-effective “pre-workout” powder.

 For many folks, however, this is not the case.

-Training is only half of the battle.
-Nutrition makes up the rest.
+Training is only one-third of the battle.
+Recovery takes up another third and nutrition makes up the rest.

 Whether you are trying to build muscle mass or drop unwanted body fat, your nutrition matters.
-If your nutrition is lackluster then guess what?
-Your results will also be lackluster.
+If your nutrition is lackluster then your results will also be lackluster.

 It is not just about eating “healthy.”
 It is about the quality and quantity of food you consume at a given time.